-Can I retire later than my Normal Retirement
+Can I retire later than my Normal Retirement Date?

 If you remain in Service after your Normal Retirement Date you will continue to accrue benefits in the Section unless you opt to cease to contribute.
-If you wish to exercise one of the options below you must give the Trustees notice one month before the event concerned.

-You can opt to cease to contribute to the Section on vour Normal Retirement Date.
+You can opt to cease to contribute to the Section on your Normal Retirement Date.
 You will cease to be a Member in Pensionable Service and accrue no further benefits, and you will not be eligible to rejoin.

-If you opt to cease to contribute, you can also opt to defer taking your pension from the Section and if you do so then when you decide to take your pension it may be increased by the Trustee to reflect the time between your Normal Retirement Date and the date your pension starts.
+If you opt to cease to contribute, you can also opt to defer taking your pension from the Section.
+If you do so then when you decide to take your pension it may be increased by the Trustee to reflect the time between your Normal Retirement Date and the date your pension starts.
 The amount of any increase will be determined by the Trustee having considered actuarial advice.